mooreniemi/mgmt/scrummaster-guidelines.md

 - a time to reshuffle assignment because someone is trying to do too many stories at once

-## parking lot
+## parking lot :car:

 parking lot is where we "park" issues we need to make a decision on or form an action item from. at the end of standup you must ensure everyone that needs to help clear the lot stays! every parked item should be decided on or _assigned to a specific person to do_.

-## fist of five
+## fist of five :hand:

-several times during a sprint you should ask for a vote of confidence in delivering the sprint on time. a simple "fist of five" is adequate: 1 is no confidence in delivering, 5 is total confidence. for a team that assigns all its work beforehand have folks base their confidence on their individual workload. for a team that doesn't forward-assign, assign confidence in the overall team workload.
+several times during a sprint you should ask for a vote of confidence in delivering the sprint on time.

+a simple "fist of five" is adequate: 1 is no confidence in delivering, 5 is total confidence. for a team that assigns all its work beforehand have folks base their confidence on their individual workload. for a team that doesn't forward-assign, assign confidence in the overall team workload.

 you need to ask this **when it is still actionable**. say in the below calendar our sprint ran from the 2nd to the 16th. i'd check in on the 4th,